mon-gmx/shortlinks/README.md

 # shortlinks

-This is a backend service that intends to give you a URL shortener-like functionality where you create (easy to remember) handles and you use them with a prefix like you would do using go/links.
+This is a backend service that intends to give you a URL alias functionality where you create (easy to remember) handles and you use them with a prefix.

 ## How to run?